SoftUni-Internal/interactive-content/EN/07-Regular-Expressions/01-What-are-Regular-Expressions.md

  A **regular expression** defines a **search pattern** for **strings**.

- The search pattern can be anything from a **simple character**, a **fixed string** or a complex expression containing special characters describing the pattern.
+ The search pattern can be anything from a **simple character**, a **fixed string**, or a complex expression containing special characters describing the pattern.

  - Patterns are defined by special syntax, e.g.